 Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

-Cracker vs. White chocolate — In-Depth Nutrition Comparison
+Crackers vs. White chocolate — In-Depth Nutrition Comparison

 Compare

-• White chocolate's daily need coverage for Saturated Fat is 69% higher.
+• White chocolate's daily need coverage for saturated fat is 69% higher.

-• White chocolate is lower in Sodium.
+• White chocolate is lower in sodium.

 We used Crackers, standard snack-type, regular and Candies, white chocolate types in this comparison.